 Work for racial justice in our various systems must include naming and de-centering whiteness, White privilege and White superiority/supremacy.
 One way to do this is to understand that there is a continuum of White superiority that is not simply about what may come to our minds as the most extreme forms.
-We suggest looking at this framework to get a better idea of the range of forms White supremacy may take.
+We suggest watching this 7-minute video to get a better idea of the range of forms White supremacy may take.

 What comes up for you as you review this framework – thoughts, feelings, ideas, images?

 For more about whiteness, see these short articles: About Whiteness and Explaining White Privilege to a Broke White Person.

 Another important step is to understand how white cultural norms dominate many of our workplaces, communities and public institutions.
 Here is one take on what that can look like.
 As you read through the standards and norms of White supremacy, what are your reactions?
 What currently shows up problematically in your workplace or community?
 Which antidotes (listed below the norms) resonate with you or have you seen implemented?
 To prepare for next week, when we’ll dive more deeply into the idea of organizational culture, think about both the formal policies and the informal/unwritten rules of your organization that could be reflecting/reinforcing White supremacy and what steps can be taken to change them.